 While it’s hard to completely prevent the sweating from happening, these are some tips you can try to make yourself more comfortable.

 - Wear breathable, loose-fitting clothing made from cotton or moisture wicking material

 - Apply your antiperspirant at night to clean, dry skin so it’s better absorbed

 - Wear layered clothing so you can remove items if you get hot and begin to sweat

 - Wear open-heeled shoes or sandals to allow your feet to breathe

 - Purchase a small desk or battery-operated fan that you can use to help circulate the air

 The International Hyperhidrosis Society at www.SweatHelp.org

-For a personal account of life with hyperhidrosis, visit the blog http://mylifeasapuddle.com
+For a personal account of life with hyperhidrosis, visit the blog My Life as a Puddle at https://mylifeasapuddle.com